yipeichan/Life-Insurance-with-Annuity/README.md

 <a href="https://yipeichan.github.io"><b>Link to additional explanations</b></a>
 <br>
 ## Introduction
-This is a pricing program for a life insurance with premium paying term of 20 years and the following benefits:</br>
+This program was modified from one of the insurance products that I devised.
+It launched the market on November 30th 2017, and had a pretty good sales record.
+The insurance contract has a premium paying term of 20 years and provides benefits as follows, </br>
 <b>1.
 Death/ Total disability benefit:</b><br>
    - during the premium paying term (<=the 20th policy year):<br> max(policy value, 1.06 times total premium paid, 3 times of amount insured)<br>